applied-math-coding/functional/README.md

 ```

 ### Composition:
-Any number of function can be composed by,
+Any number of functions can be composed by,
 ```
 op(f1).comp(f2).comp(f3)(a)
 ```